-Although Dr. Horowitz has presented and written on lesbian identity and psychological theories, her private practice is not limited to the LGBT population.
+Although Dr. Horowitz has presented and written on lesbian identity and psychological theories, her private practice is not limited to the LGBTQ population.
 She works with a diverse population.

 Publications and Presentations

 On this award wining online continuing education website for mental health professionals, Dr. Horowitz published an interactive study (Aug.
 2006) that provides licensing credits for psychiatrists, psychologists and social workers.psybc.com